robots4life/angular-prettier-eslint/README.md

 ```

 This means that the local `.prettierrc` file you created is being used to format the code according to the rules in that file.

+# 7. ESLint

+<a target="_blank" href="https://eslint.org/">https://eslint.org/</a>

+ESLint is used to find and fix problems in your JavaScript code.

+## 7.1 Install ESLint